DrDead0/fuckVITBPL/README.md

 **Q: What if the VPN stops?**
 **A:** Just run the bot again, reset everything, and you’re good to go.

+**Q: Why isn’t this working on Windows 10?**
+**A:** It’s a buggy mess on some Windows 10 machines, especially if you’re on updates from 2021 or earlier.

 ---

-### Big thanks to “MADARA” for building the reset tool! 🙏❤️
+### Big thanks to “MADARA” for building the reset tool! ❤️
 **Made using AI because college taught me nothing LMFAO.**
 If this bot saved your broke ass, share it with your homies and don’t gatekeep like VIT wifi admins xd.